When your furnace won’t start, doing your own furnace repair in Neptune City, New Jersey, can feel overwhelming.

 - Remount the sensor.

-- Restore power to the furnace.
-It might go through a set of inspections before continuing usual operation.
-If your heater doesn’t turn on, the sensor might require replacement or something else may be wrong.
-If this takes place, get in touch with us at 732-806-5536 for heating and cooling repair assistance.
+- Turn the furnace’s power back on.
+It may go through a set of checks before resuming regular operation.
+If your furnace doesn’t start, the sensor may need to be replaced or something else could be wrong.
+If this happens, contact us at 732-806-5536 for heating and cooling repair assistance.

-If you have gone through the guide twice and the pilot light still won’t burn or stay ignited, get in touch with us at 732-806-5536 for furnace service.
+If you have followed the instructions twice and the pilot light still won’t light or stay lit, call us at 732-806-5536 for furnace service.